Loop group actions on categories and Whittaker invariants: Abstract

-We develop some aspects of the theory of $\fD$-modules on ind-schemes of pro-finite type.
-These notions are used to define $\fD$-modules on (algebraic) loop groups and, consequently, actions of loop groups on DG categories.
+In the first one, we develop the theory of $\fD$-modules on ind-schemes of pro-finite type.
+This allows to define $\fD$-modules on (algebraic) loop groups and, consequently, the notion of \emph{strong loop group action} on a DG category.